-At the year-end usable reserves stood at £22.776 million, an increase of £5.065 million during the year.
-Of the usable reserves at the year-end, non-earmarked General Reserves or 'Balances' were £0.734 million.
+At the year-end usable reserves stood at £22.246m, a decrease of £1.564m during the year.
+This is due to changes in working balance, capital receipts and capital grants received, and general movements in earmarked reserves.
+Of the usable reserves at the year-end, non-earmarked General Reserves or 'Balances' were £0.970m.

-At the year-end provisions (other than those held to cover possible bad or doubtful debts) were £0.201 million, a decrease of £0.070 million during the year.
+At the year-end, provisions (other than those held to cover possible bad or doubtful debts) were £0.174m, a decrease of £0.009m during the year.